jonathan1440/Get-Weather-Data/README.md

    - Type `y`
    - This will take a while.
 IIRC, it took me about an hour, but it will vary based on your CPU and download speed.
 4. You also need to get another library first.
 Type `sudo apt-get install libudev-dev`
 5. Now go to the directory where the original download is.
 Read the `INSTALL` file to get the instructions.
-They could easily change between when I write this and you read it, but, when I did it, they were:
+They could have changed between when I wrote this and you read it, but they were:
    1. `sudo ./configure`
    2. `sudo make`
    3. `sudo make install`